 On Feb.
-1, 2013, the Missouri Department of Natural Resources issued an Order to Republic, which owns Bridgeton, stating the department would immediately begin collecting air sampling data at the landfill.
-The Order also instructed the company to pay for costs associated with this data collection and to provide the department access to the facility property for data collection operations.
+1, 2013, the department issued an Order to Republic, which owns Bridgeton, stating the department would immediately begin collecting air sampling data at the landfill.
+The order also instructed the company to pay for costs associated with this data collection and to provide the department access to the facility property for data collection operations.
 The department also issued a news release.

-On March 21, 2013 Missouri Department of Natural Resources sent a referral letter to Missouri Attorney General Chris Koster for violations of Missouri's environmental laws at and around the Bridgeton Sanitary Landfill, owned by Republic Services Inc. The department also issued a news release.
+On March 21, 2013 Missouri Department of Natural Resources sent a referral letter to Missouri Attorney General Chris Koster for violations of Missouri's environmental laws at and around the Bridgeton Sanitary Landfill, owned by Republic Services Inc.

 On March 27, 2013, Attorney General Chris Koster filed a lawsuit on Bridgeton Sanitary Landfill seeking to ensure Republic Services completes promised actions to address environmental, odor problems at the facility.
 The Attorney General’s Office issued a news release that provides additional details.

 On May 13, 2013, Attorney General Chris Koster outlined the terms of a First Agreed Order reached with the Bridgeton Landfill.
 Under the agreement, the landfill owners will provide temporary accommodations for residents most affected by the odor, and reimburse state agencies for continuous monitoring and sampling of the air and ground at the site.
 See the following information from the Attorney General’s press conference: